vedph/cadmus-migration/docs/config.md

 - an `Id` property.
 - an optional `Options` object to configure the component.
 All the `JsonRenderers` can have a `FilterKeys` array property, specifying the filters to apply after its rendition.
 Each entry in the array is one of the filters keys as defined in the `RendererFilters` section.
-- a `Keys` property is used to include the key of the object type being processed.
+- a `Keys` property is used to include the key(s) of the object type being processed.
+This is a string property, but several keys could be added by separating them with space.
+For the purposes of preview components anyway there is no need for more than a single key.

 As a sample, consider this configuration: